-In order to monitor the ink levels on a printer you’ll need to set up different SNMP sensors, one for each of the colors of our printer and add an alert when one of these values falls below a specific threshold.
+To monitor the ink levels on a printer, you’ll need to set up different SNMP sensors – one for each of the colors of our printer.
+Then, you’ll need to add an alert when one of these values falls below a specific threshold.

-What is a MIB?
+What is MIB?

-A MIB is a hierarchical collection where each entry is addressed through an object identifier called OID.
+A Management Information Base (MIB) is a hierarchical collection where each entry is addressed through an object identifier (OID).
 Each OID is a managed object containing a specific value.
-For instance, there is an OID which lets us retrieve various information; the temperature of the CPU, the disk utilization, the disk capacity, and also others to get information about the ink levels.
+For instance, there is an OID that lets us retrieve various information.
+Some of these might include the temperature of the CPU, the disk utilization, the disk capacity, and others to get information about the ink levels.
 Learn more about finding SNMP OIDs.

 - prtMarkerColorantValue: The name of the color of this colorant